 The wastewater system generally flows from south to north to the Joint Abbotsford Mission Environmental System (JAMES) wastewater treatment plant.
 The JAMES plant is located on the south side of the Fraser River.
 The system includes approximately 550 km of sewer mains, ranging in size from 50 mm diameter to 1,800 mm diameter, and 32 pump stations.
 Generally, the infrastructure is in good condition.
 The oldest sewer is approximately 59 years old and approximately 55% of the collection system is less than 30 years old.

-We will soon be in STAGE 1: BACKGROUND REVIEW AND DATA ASSESSMENT.
+We are currently in STAGE 2: ANALYSIS AND EVALUATION.
 As information becomes available on public events, open houses, surveys, presentations and reports, they will be posted below under the corresponding stage.